 A "tripped" GFCI breaker indicates that abnormally high 120-volt current flow (a ground fault) was detected.
-A fault condition can be caused by faulty wire insulation, wet wiring inside an appliance, faulty electrical equipment connected to the circuit, etc. All ground faults must be repaired before use of the recreation vehicle.
+All ground faults must be repaired before use of the recreation vehicle.
+If the GFCI "RESET" button does not restore 120-volt power and pops back out.
+Contact your dealer for assistance.